Mohammad585/flutter_application_2/README.md

-# Searching And sorting profiles
+# Searching And Sorting Profiles

 ## Description
 This project have a simple UI using flutter framework.